 Krakow’s New Jewish Cemetery: A Place to Pay Respect to the Past

 The cemetery is open to visitors during daylight hours.
-As a sign of respect, modest clothes should be worn, including head coverings, while on cemetery grounds.
-Eating and drinking are also forbidden.
+As a sign of respect, please wear modest clothes.
+These include head coverings, while on cemetery grounds.
+No eating and drinking.
 Please do not step on the graves, leave behind any rubbish, or take anything from the cemetery if you choose to visit.

 Images by Hannah Bialic for Absolute Tours

 More info about the New Jewish Cemetery can be found here.